 Make an extra effort to incorporate small acts of kindness into each day.
 Try helping someone who has their hands full, holding the door open, or smiling and making eye contact with a cashier.

 Help your child without getting frustrated that they’re interrupting you or slowing you down.
 Smile and bend down to their level.
+Parenting involves showing a lot of compassion.

 Volunteer.
 I know life is chaotic with kids—I’ve got four of them.
 Give a small piece of your time.
 Whatever you can manage.
 Find something that’s important to you and show up.
 Your child will ask “where are you going?”
 Tell them you’re going to help with [insert cause] and why it’s important to you.